-Sabharwal's research expertise lies in public human resource management, specifically related to workplace diversity, job satisfaction, performance, comparative human resource management, and high-skilled immigration.
+Sabharwal's research focuses on public human resource management, specifically related to workforce diversity, job satisfaction, performance, comparative human resource management, and high-skilled immigration.

 In the News